AkhilKumar-git11/Restaurent-Website/README.md

-This is my first website, which I pushed to GitHub Demo link of my website - https://khanakhazana-project.netlify.app/
+This is my first website, which I pushed to GitHub, Demo link of my website - https://khanakhazana-project.netlify.app/